Today we’ll complete the shoulder volume series.

 Besides that, I personally experienced really good growth in my side delts with relatively heavy side lateral raises (8-10 reps/set).

-A lot of people have difficulties to properly feel their delts during their workout.
+A lot of people have difficulties to properly feel their delts.

 For those people, I would suggest experimenting with higher reps between 12-20.
 Mind muscle connection is always a good thing to pay attention to, especially when we’re talking about smaller muscles.

-Variation is the key and gets you an impression of what works best for you.
+Variation is key and only by that, you get an impression of what works for you.

-Any less than 8 reps is probably too heavy and is endangering for your shoulder joints and elbows.
+Any less than 8 reps is probably too heavy and mainly endangering for your shoulder joints and elbows.

 With this in mind, I recommend you to try out different rep ranges between 8-20 and choose the one that suits you best.